shcaba/Sebastes_melanops_OR/Document/_main.md

 This cut-off value was chosen to balance the false-positives against the false-negatives and resulted in some trips that were estimated to be false positives, where Black Rockfish were caught, but should not have been, given the other species caught during those trips.
 These probably represent trips that fished in multiple locations, and thus caught a mix of shallow- and deep-water species.
 The screening also resulted in the inclusion of trips (false negatives) that should have caught Black Rockfish (given the other species), but did not.
 A total of 5,261 trips were selected for the CPUE analysis.

-The MRFSS dockside standardized CPUE index for Oregon (Figure ??) was developed from the selected subset of the catch and effort data using GLMs, with a binomial model to estimate the probability of catching at least one Black Rockfish and a gamma model to estimate the magnitude of the positive catches per angler-fishing-hour.
+The MRFSS dockside standardized CPUE index for Oregon (Table \ref{tab:survey_summary}) was developed from the selected subset of the catch and effort data using GLMs, with a binomial model to estimate the probability of catching at least one Black Rockfish and a gamma model to estimate the magnitude of the positive catches per angler-fishing-hour.
 In all cases, the structural models had three main effects for the factors Year, Wave (bimonthly period) and Region (southern versus northern OR), and there were no interaction terms.

 The annual index values were derived as the product of two components: predicted values for the probability of catching a Black Rockfish during a trip, and predicted values for the number of Black Rockfish caught by an angler per hour of fishing, given that at least one Black Rockfish was caught.
 This CPUE index for Oregon has a high amount of inter-annual variation, particularly in the early part of the time-series.
 The index shows a fairly steady upward trend starting from 1987.